nathanpitman/honeypot.ext.ee_addon/README.md

 (Most) humans will never see the field, as such they will never complete it, the form will only accept a submission if the honeypot is empty.
 Most robots will add content to the honeypot and fail the form submission.

-You can also optionally  have an error message shown if the spammer fills in the honeypot field.
+You can also optionally  have an error message shown if a spammer/robot fills in the honeypot field.
 If left to default to 'no' then User and Freeform forms will simply redirect to the site index when they catch somethign in the honeypot.